lstell21/espidam-tutorial-2025/README.md

    - Clone or download this repository
    - Open the notebook files (Part1.jpynb and Part2.jpynb) in VS Code
    - Select your version of Julia as the kernel
+   - Allow network access for Julia if prompted

 If you encounter any issues during installation, please check the [Julia documentation](https://docs.julialang.org/) or open an issue in this repository.

 ## Part 1: Network Types and Epidemic Modeling